A delicious pie on a plate, garnished with a fresh green leaf for a touch of colour and elegance.

 Method

-Add the water and bring to a gentle simmer.
-Cook for 2 hours, topping up with fresh water as required.
+2. Add the water and bring to a gentle simmer.
+Cook for 2 hours, topping up with fresh water as needed.

-Pass the stock through a fine sieve into a bowl, allow to cool and then chill in the fridge.
+3. Pass the stock through a fine sieve into a bowl, allow it to cool, and then chill in the fridge.
 You can save the skin and meat from the trotters for a crispy fried trotter salad, which is lovely with a poached egg.

-To make the pie filling, mix the fresh pork with the bacon.
-Combine half this mixture with the prunes, then put it through a mincer on the fine plate (3–4mm).
-Chop the remaining meat by hand into 3–4mm dice.
-The best way to do this is on a big board with a large, sharp chef’s knife.
+4. To make the pie filling, mix the fresh pork with the bacon.
+Combine half of this mixture with the prunes, then put it through a mincer on the fine plate (3–4 mm).
+Chop the remaining meat by hand into 3–4 mm dice.
+The best way to do this is on a large board with a sharp chef’s knife.
 Alternatively, you can put all the meat through the mincer, but the filling won’t have the traditional chunky texture.

-Re-combine all the chopped and minced meat in a bowl.
-Add the chopped thyme and breadcrumbs, and season well with the white and black pepper, mace and salt.
+5. Recombine all the chopped and minced meat in a bowl.
+Add the chopped thyme and breadcrumbs, and season well with white and black pepper, mace, and salt.
 Cover and refrigerate until needed.

-Divide the pastry in two, one for each pie.
+8. Divide the pastry in two, one for each pie.
 Take the first half and cut off a quarter; set this aside for the pie lid.
-Use the larger piece for the base and sides: form it into a round and then roll it out into a circle, roughly 15cm in diameter.
-Lay the pastry in one of the 10cm pie tins, carefully bringing it up the sides and smoothing out any pleats as you go.
-Leave a very slight overhang of pastry all round.
-Make sure there are no holes in the pastry or the jelly may leak out.
+Use the larger piece for the base and sides: form it into a round and then roll it out into a circle, roughly 15 cm in diameter.
+Lay the pastry in one of the 10 cm pie tins, carefully bringing it up the sides and smoothing out any pleats as you go.
+Leave a very slight overhang of pastry all around.
+Make sure there are no holes in the pastry, or the jelly may leak out.
 Fill the lined tin with enough pork filling to come up to the top of the pastry.

-Bake the pies for 20 minutes, then lower the oven setting to 160°C/Gas mark 3.
-Brush the pies all over with beaten egg and return them to the oven for a further 1 hour, or until cooked through.
+10. Bake the pies for 20 minutes, then lower the oven temperature to 160°C/Gas Mark 3.
+Brush the pies all over with beaten egg and return them to the oven for a further hour, or until cooked through.
 Remove from the oven.

-Warm the jellied stock until just liquid.
-Position a small funnel in the hole in the top of one pie and carefully pour in enough stock to come to the top.
+11. Warm the jellied stock until it is just liquid.
+Position a small funnel in the hole at the top of one pie and carefully pour in enough stock to fill it to the top.
 Repeat with the second pie.
-Allow to cool completely, then refrigerate overnight before eating.
+Allow to cool completely, then refrigerate overnight before serving.

 Ingredients